aws/aws-fpga/hdk/cl/developer_designs/Starting_Your_Own_CL.md

 The following scripts should be modified before starting the build:
  - `/build/constraints/*`   to set all the timing, clock and placement constraints.
- - `/build/scripts/encrypt.tcl`   to set the source file names before encryption.
+ - `/build/scripts/encrypt.tcl`   CL Encryption is required, AFI creation will fail if your CL source files are not encrypted.
+To enable include the source file names.
  - `/build/scripts/create_dcp_from_cl.tcl`   to update the final build scripts with right source files and IP.

 Once your design is ready and you would like to start the build/create process, please refer to this [checklist](../CHECKLIST_BEFORE_BUILDING_CL.md).